kornysietsma/clj-ng-rest-sample/README.md

-to load the magic reloading workflow stuff: `(require 'rs.user)` to start the system: `(rs.user/go)` to stop the system: `(rs.user/stop)` to reload: sadly, this isn't working right now, you can run `(rs.user/reset)` but it will try to run all the tests!
+to load the magic reloading workflow stuff: `(require 'rs.user)` to start the system: `(rs.user/go)` to stop the system: `(rs.user/stop)` to reload: `(rs.user/reset)`

+Something is still broken running midje tests in the repl, but reset works now.

 ## other notes